Click on photo to download high resolution version

 “I’ve often felt like I’m on the outside looking in, like I don’t fit in anywhere,” says Nutt, “but my hearing loss has taught me to be strong in ways that I never imagined.
 It’s taught me to be more present and more appreciative of the moment, and for that, I’m extremely thankful.”

 More than most, Zoë Nutt understands that time is precious.
-The album proves that she’s not taking a minute for granted.
+‘How Does It Feel’ proves that she’s not taking a minute for granted.